 Because hyperparameter optimization can lead to an overfitted model, the recommended approach is to create a separate test set before importing your data into the Classification Learner app.
 After you train your optimizable model, you can see how it performs on your test set.
 For an example, see Train Classifier Using Hyperparameter Optimization in Classification Learner App.

 To perform hyperparameter optimization in Classification Learner, follow these steps:

 Choose a model type and decide which hyperparameters to optimize.
 See Select Hyperparameters to Optimize.

-Hyperparameter optimization is not supported for logistic regression or neural network models.
+Hyperparameter optimization is not supported for logistic regression or kernel approximation models.